Dealing With PTSD After a Car Accident

 In some severe cases of PTSD, the car accident victim may struggle to get traumatic memories of the auto accident out of their head.
 They may find themselves thinking about the incident over and over again, reliving it.
 They may look for ways that he could have avoided the accident or could prevent future accidents, or they might try to figure out who to blame for the accident.
 Many individuals with PTSD become obsessed with their accidents, talking about them constantly or reviewing them repeatedly.

 Flashbacks take that revisiting to the next level.
 Instead of simply remembering or going over the details of the accident, during a flashback, the victim may feel as though they are right back at the scene of the accident.
 Visual stimulus, hearing, and even touch can all go back to the accident itself.
-Sometimes, flashbacks trigger because of outside stimuli: a smell, sound, or sight that reminds the victim of the car accident.
+Sometimes, flashbacks are triggered by outside stimuli: a smell, sound, or sight that reminds the victim of the car accident.
 Other times, flashbacks may have no apparent stimulus, coming on instead due to internal stimuli.

 Depression